Enable Role-based access control

 In open source Redis, you can create users and assign ACLs to them using the

 Redis does not support generic roles.

-In Redis Enterprise Cloud, you configure RBAC using the admin console.
+In Redis Cloud, you configure RBAC using the Redis Cloud console.
 As a result, certain open source Redis ACL subcommands are not available in Redis Cloud.
 The following table shows which ACL commands are supported.

 |ACL CAT||✅ Supported|